Psychedelic/dank-docs/docs/resources/library.md

 ---
 # Resource Library

-Dank's main resources, useful reads, and tools for working and developing with Dank on DFINITY's Internet Computer.
+Dank's main resources, useful reads, and tools for working and developing with Dank on the Internet Computer.

 ## Resource Library